NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

   * Vision
   * Multi-sensor
 * Verify your SLAM accuracy by comparing your odometry with the published `/gazebo/ground_truth/state` topic (`nav_msgs::Odometry`), which contains the gournd truth odometry of the robot.
-* You may want to use tools like [EVO](https://github.com/MichaelGrupp/evo) to quantitativly evaluate the performance of your SLAM algorithm.
+* You may want to use tools like [EVO](https://github.com/MichaelGrupp/evo) to quantitatively evaluate the performance of your SLAM algorithm.

 ### 2. Using your own map, navigate your robot